 Car Accidents and Catastrophic Injury

 If you have a child or a loved one who’s suffered catastrophic injuries in an automobile accident, you could find yourself facing significant financial and emotional hardships, both now and in the future.
 Depending on the outcome of this little girl’s recovery, her family may have to find a way to pay for things like special schooling, household modifications, future corrective surgeries, and much more.
 Even if the driver responsible for the accident was insured, their policy may fall far short of the total present and future costs of a victim’s injuries.
-If you find yourself in such a situation, you may be able recover your losses through a wrongful death and personal injury lawsuit.
-For almost three decades, Wilmington’s Rhine Law Firm, P.C. has been successfully representing North Carolina car accident injury victims, helping them secure their future.
-Call Rhine Law Firm for a free consultation at (866) 772-9060.
+If you find yourself in such a situation, you may be able to recover your losses through a wrongful death and personal injury lawsuit.
+For almost three decades, Rhine Law’s North Carolina Car Accident Lawyers have been successfully representing North Carolina car accident injury victims, helping them secure their future.